nais/doc/documentation/operational/rook.md

 rados df
 ```

+##### Adding  a storage node

+* Provision node(s) in Basta addink "disk til lagringsnode".

+* Specs are 2 CPU, 16GB and 400GB disk.

+* Add to nais-inventory as worker and storage nodes.

+* Profit

 ##### Removing a storage node

 This is currently a manual process where we need to ensure that data is rebalanced to the other storage nodes.